ejhigson/dyPolyChord/docs/api.rst

 Detailed API documentation
 ===========================

-This page documents the modules and functions in the ``dyPolyChord`` package.
+This page contains documentation for the user-facing parts of the ``dyPolyChord`` package.
+For details of the internal workings of the package, look at the source code and its documentation at https://github.com/ejhigson/dyPolyChord.

 run_dynamic_ns
 ==============